Joshkoz16/WMN/README.md

 client.close()
 ```

-*Note: This script 'datascript03' accesses a local database 'rasp03wmn' with username 'admin' and password 'password'.
+*Note: This script 'datascript' accesses a local database 'rasp03wmn' with username 'admin' and password 'password'.
 Edit the script as necessary for your setup.*
 *Note: This script runs the iPerf3 tool for 1 second before ending it and sending the output to the database.
 This is what the iPerf output will look like:*
 ```
 Connecting to host 10.106.94.250, port 5201